Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

 it should be possible to swap the MPI library of applications build with that ABI with the Cray MPICH library.
-Or in other words, if you can only get a binary distribution of an application and that application was build against an MPI library compatible with the MPICN 3.4 ABI (which includes Intel MPI) it should be possible to exchange that library for the Cray one to have optimised communication on the Cray Slingshot interconnect.
+Or in other words, if you can only get a binary distribution of an application and that application was build against an MPI library compatible with the MPICH 3.4 ABI (which includes Intel MPI) it should be possible to exchange that library for the Cray one to have optimised communication on the Cray Slingshot interconnect.

 Cray MPI contains many tweaks specifically for Cray systems.